guido57/RPLIDAR_C1_for_Raspberry_PI_4/README.md

   ```
   git clone https://github.com/guido57/RPLIDAR_C1_for_Raspberry_PI_4
   ```
+3) Change the destination directory you'll have in the Raspberry PI 4 at line

 3) Install the qemu for docker to enable cross platform emulation as you most likely have an amd64 / x86_64 in your performing PC